Excel Exports

 Report pages assemble their workbooks directly:

-- Income Statement — lays out each section (Operating Revenue, Cost of Goods Sold, Operating Expenses, Other Income/Expense) as a block with a "Ledger Name / Total / per-period" header, a Sum row per section, and computed subtotals for Gross Profit, Operating Income, and Net Income across the selected periods.
+- Income Statement — each section (Operating Revenue, Cost of Goods Sold, Operating Expenses, Other Income/Expense) as a block with a Sum row and computed subtotals for Gross Profit, Operating Income, and Net Income across the selected periods.

 - Other reports — Balance Sheet, Cash Flow (including monthly and forecast variants), Managerial P&L, Vendor Spend, and the multi-sheet Budget Projection each have their own export tailored to that report's structure.